accordproject/techdocs/README.md

   </a>
 </p>

 Technical Documentation for all Accord Project code.
-This site uses Docusaurus to generate static HTML.
+This site uses [Docusaurus](https://docusaurus.io/) generate static HTML.

 The site is hosted at: https://docs.accordproject.org